The impact you have made in my life is immeasurable. Without this gift, I likeIy would not have had the means to finish my education

 What is included in the scholarship?

-The need-based scholarship funds the full cost of attendance for four years ($25,000 maximum annually) at non-profit, public, universities and colleges in Utah, Idaho, Iowa, and Colorado.
+The need-based scholarship funds the full cost of attendance for four years ($25,000 maximum annually) at non-profit, public, universities and colleges in Arizona, Colorado, Idaho, Iowa, and Utah.
 This is a last dollar award.

 When is the application deadline?